 These are the individual word count parameters for each bus and parity checking is configured here as not checked, to check for odd parity or even parity.

-The AXN/ABM/401 is a parser packetiser module.
-To explain the parsing functionality, parsing is the ability to cherry pick specific ARINC-429 messages off individual buses and then you can place them in ethernet packets or PCM frames.
+The AXN/ABM/401 is a parser packetizer module.
+To explain the parsing functionality, parsing is the ability to cherry-pick specific ARINC-429 messages off individual buses and then you can place them in ethernet packets or PCM frames.
 The user defines rules to identify specific messages out of the thousands that could be on the wire.
-Rules can be defined on label, SDI or SSM fields.
-For each message there are time tag parameters and message count parameters.
+Rules can be defined on labels, SDI, or SSM fields.
+For each message, there are time tag parameters and message count parameters.
 The AXN/ABM/401 supports 24,574 parser rules across all buses.

 To configure the parser, you use the ARINC-429 builder in DAS Studio.
 You select what bus you want to find a rule on, you add a message, you can edit the label, edit the SDI field, edit the SSM field and then add a parameter to that label.
 For that label then there are tag parameters for message count and message time.

 As we said before, the AXN/ABM/401 is also a parser packetizer.
 This explains the packetizer functionality.
 Packetizing is the process of bulk capture of all ARINC-429 messages.
-It can be done for each individual bus to unique ethernet stream, per bus or combined with all busses going to a single ethernet stream.
+It can be done for each individual bus to a unique Ethernet stream, per bus, or combined with all busses going to a single Ethernet stream.

 Under Block by Rule, ARINC-429 words that match the rules are blocked.
 All other ARINC-429 words are packetized.